 Reclaimed wood tables can be a unique addition to a wide variety of restaurant settings.
 However, if you’re going for a rustic look for your restaurant, reclaimed table tops are perfect for you.
 They’ll also look great in more modern, hip settings as well, and can bring a rustic-chic look to many different spaces.

 What is the Difference Between “Straight Plank” and “Straight Plank Economy”?

 The difference between our “straight plank” and “straight plank economy” table tops is in the design.
-Both are made fo the same material but the economy tops will have a mix of widths, whereas the straight plank tops have 5” wide planks for a more uniform look along with a decorating reclaimed wood edge banding.
-Both are designed for indoor use only.
+Both are made from the same material and have the same finish but the economy tops will have a mix of widths, whereas the straight plank tops have 5” wide planks for a more uniform look along with a decorative reclaimed wood edge banding.
+Both are design for indoor use only.

 Why are Our Tops Typically 1/2 to 1/3rd of the Price of Other Suppliers?

-Our product is a great value because we make them in quantities of 50 to 100 per size, allowing us an economy of scale that nobody else can match.
+Our product is a great value because we make them in quantities of 50 to 100 per size and style at a time, allowing us an economy of scale that nobody else can match.
 This means a more affordable product for you that meets and exceeds your quality standards.

-Our tables are coated with a water-based urethane matte finish, making them fairly smooth.
-However, each table is going to have slight texture variations due to the nature of reclaimed wood.
-Each of our table tops will be slightly different, which is part of the beauty of reclaimed wood, and we suggest using a writing pad instead of writing directly on the surface.
+Our tables are coated with a water-based urethane matte finish, making them smooth to the touch.
+However, each table is going to have a slight texture variation due to the nature of reclaimed wood, making each one slightly different.
+This is part of the beauty of reclaimed wood.
+However, because of this, we suggest using a writing pad instead of writing directly on the surface.

 Still looking for answers regarding your reclaimed wood table tops and rustic decor?
-Contact us for more information on your reclaimed wood restaurant needs today.
+Contact us for more information and frequently asked questions on your reclaimed wood restaurant needs today.